Paul Pálffy ab Erdöd: Early life

-Franz Paul Rudolf Maria Josef was born on 12 February 1890 in Vienna into the Pálffy ab Erdöd family, a Austro-Hungarian noble family of which several members of the family held significant positions in the Habsburg monarchy.
+Franz Paul Rudolf Maria Josef was born on 12 February 1890 in Vienna into the Pálffy ab Erdöd family, an Austro-Hungarian noble family of which several members of the family held significant positions in the Habsburg monarchy.
 He was the son of Count Janos Pálffy ab Erdöd (1857–1934) and Countess Elisabeth von Schlippenbach (1872–1938).
 His parents divorced in 1900 and his mother, who died in a car accident in 1938, remarried to Don Alfredo, Prince Dentice di Frasso, who died in a plane crash in 1940.

 His paternal grandparents were Count Moritz Pálffy ab Erdöd, a Knight of the Golden Fleece, and Countess Paulina von Wilczek.
 His maternal grandparents were Count Arthur von Schlippenbach and Luise von Drasche-Wartinberg.
 In 1926, his cousin, Count Joseph Palffy-Daun, Prince of Teano, attempted suicide following his divorce from his second wife, Countess Erdödy de Monyorókerék et Monoszló.
-Another cousin, Count Fidél Pálffy (the former Hungarian Minister of Agriculture, was sentenced to death as a Fascist war criminal in 1945.
+Another cousin, Count Fidél Pálffy (the former Hungarian Minister of Agriculture), was sentenced to death as a Fascist war criminal in 1945.